 Mentors are individuals who have an expertise in STEM and have a commitment to foster interest in STEM for students of all backgrounds.
 Mentors may include retired and active industry experts, graduate students, and advanced undergraduate students with extensive research experience.
 Mentors must have major experience in a particular field within STEM so that they can lead a research group independently on an original research project whose outcomes are not known a priori.
 If you are interested in becoming a research mentor, and thus receive a research stipend, please email us at firstname.lastname@example.org.

 In what fields do ASDRP members conduct research?

 There are many research projects ranging from chemistry to biology to computer science to mechanical engineering.
 For a complete list of research topics, please see the research page and our journal, ASDRP Communications.

 Where is this program located?

-Our facilities are located at 43505 Mission Blvd, Fremont, CA, where our laboratory research resources are located.
-Weekly Cohort meetings are held at South Bay Community Church, 47385 Warm Springs Blvd, Fremont, CA 94539.
+Our classroom and group meeting facilities are located at 43505 Mission Blvd, Fremont, CA, and our laboratory research resources are located at 46307 Old Warm Springs Blvd, Fremont, CA. Weekly Cohort meetings are held at South Bay Community Church, 47385 Warm Springs Blvd, Fremont, CA 94539.
 Our Expo is located at a separate location.